Enzyme-Substrate Complex Formation Modulates Diffusion-Driven Patterning In Metabolic Pathways: Introduction

 Understanding the complex interactions in biochemical reaction networks is essential for uncovering the principles of cellular function and metabolic regulation.
 Among the key features of these systems are reaction-diffusion processes, in which chemical species diffuse through space and interact in nonlinear ways.
 These interactions can give rise to striking spatial organizations, most notably Turing patterns, which are periodic structures that emerge spontaneously from homogeneous initial conditions when reaction kinetics and diffusion rates satisfy certain instability criteria.
 Since the pioneering work of Turing (\cite{turing1952chemical}), reaction-diffusion mechanisms provide a robust mathematical framework for the generation of spatial patterns in biological systems (\cite{maini2012turing, maini2019turing}). ranging from chemical oscillators (\cite{epstein2012chemical}, \cite{gambino2015effects}) to developmental patterning in multicellular systems (\cite{furusawa1998emergence, giunta2021pattern}).

 Metabolic pathways in living organisms provide a particularly rich setting for studying such processes.
 These pathways consist of sequences of enzymatic reactions that convert substrates into intermediates and final products, often with multiple branches and feedback loops (\cite{hafner2021nicepath}, \cite{lee2025biochemical}, \cite{hill2015metabolomics}).
 Spatial aspects of metabolism have received growing attention in recent years, as it has become clear that enzymes and metabolites are not always homogeneously distributed in the cytoplasm.
 Instead, cells frequently organize enzymes into clusters or into \emph{biomolecular condensates} through liquid--liquid phase separation (LLPS) (\cite{milicevic2022emerging}, \cite{li2025peptide}, \cite{chen2022liquid}).
 Such mesoscale organization can accelerate metabolic fluxes, buffer fluctuations, and regulate competition at branch points (\cite{bevilacqua2024enzyme}, \cite{lu2021emerging}, \cite{lim2024phase}, \cite{krainer2021reentrant, liu2023liquid}).
-Liquid‒liquid phase separation is a fundamental mechanism of sepsis (\cite{chen2025liquid}) From a theoretical perspective, reaction-diffusion models offer a natural framework to investigate how enzyme clustering and LLPS influence the spatial dynamics of metabolism (\cite{castellana2014enzyme, mukherjee2024reaction}, \cite{buchner2013clustering, cieza2022investigation, nakasone2021time, rigano2022models, kim2024reaction}).
+Liquid‒liquid phase separation is a fundamental mechanism of sepsis (\cite{chen2025liquid}).
+From a theoretical perspective, reaction-diffusion models offer a natural framework to investigate how enzyme clustering and LLPS influence the spatial dynamics of metabolism (\cite{castellana2014enzyme, mukherjee2024reaction}, \cite{buchner2013clustering, cieza2022investigation, nakasone2021time, rigano2022models, kim2024reaction}).
 For instance, liquid-liquid phase separation (LLPS) on cell membranes has been described using reaction-diffusion models, which demonstrate that enzymatic feedback loops may drive out-of-equilibrium dynamics that replicate classical phase separation properties as nucleation, coarsening, and domain creation \cite{rigano2022models}.
 A straightforward reaction-diffusion framework called the swarm model has been put out to explain the molecular condensation processes that occur in cells.
 It demonstrates how these condensates emerge out of equilibrium and may be controlled by nucleation and cooperativity dynamics.
 It captures important aspects of membraneless organelle development, including nucleation, clustering, diffusion, and particle exchange (\cite{cieza2022investigation}).
+In this work, we introduce Models~1, 2, and~3 to investigate the conditions for Turing pattern formation in enzyme-mediated metabolic pathways.
+The Table \ref{tab:par-model1-2} summarizing all parameters contained in Models 1 and 2 followed as: